tomerlichtash/mels-loop/public/content/docs/the-story-of-mel/pages/mel-kaye-cv/index.en.md

 Little is known about Mel’s parents.
 Most of the relevant details in various databases pertain to the family of Mel’s father, Kornitzka.

 Mel’s father, Herman Kaye, was born on May 2nd, 1905 in Warsaw, Poland as Nehemia Kornitzka.
 At the tender age of two, he immigrated to the United States with his mother, Hela Kornitzka (Mel’s grandmother).
 They boarded the cargo ship Estonia, operated by the East Asiatic company to sail from Russia to the US.
 Upon their arrival, they changed their family name to Kornitzky and settled in Brooklyn, New York.
-Later on, they changed the name again, this time using the American sounding name, Kaye.
+Later on, they changed their name again, this time using the American sounding name, Kaye.

 <figure>
 ![](https://res.cloudinary.com/dcajl1s6a/image/upload/v1684449576/mel-kaye-bio/hela-kornitzka-in-ship-manifest-for-immigration-in-ellis-island_gqafzx.jpg)